Grandfather clause: Southern United States

 White Democrats developed statutes and passed new constitutions creating restrictive voter registration rules.
 Examples included imposition of poll taxes and residency and literacy tests.
 An exemption to such requirements was made for all persons allowed to vote before the American Civil War, and any of their descendants.
 The term grandfather clause arose from the fact that the laws tied the then-current generation's voting rights to those of their grandfathers.
 According to Black's Law Dictionary, some Southern states adopted constitutional provisions exempting from the literacy requirements descendants of those who fought in the army or navy of the United States or of the Confederate States during a time of war.

 After the U.S. Supreme Court found such provisions unconstitutional in Guinn v.
 United States (1915), states were forced to stop using the grandfather clauses to provide exemption to literacy tests.
 Without the grandfather clauses, tens of thousands of poor Southern whites were disenfranchised in the early 20th century.
-As decades passed, Southern states tended to expand the franchise for poor whites, but most blacks could not vote until after passage of the 1965 Voting Rights Act.
+As decades passed, Southern states tended to expand the franchise for poor whites, but most black people could not vote until after passage of the 1965 Voting Rights Act.
 Ratification in 1964 of the Twenty-fourth Amendment to the United States Constitution prohibited the use of poll taxes in federal elections, but some states continued to use them in state elections.

 The 1965 Voting Rights Act had provisions to protect voter registration and access to elections, with federal enforcement and supervision where necessary.
 In 1966, the Supreme Court ruled in Harper v.
 Virginia Board of Elections that poll taxes could not be used in any elections.
 This secured the franchise for most citizens, and voter registration and turnout climbed dramatically in Southern states.